xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 stereotyped modes of description designed to avoid any departures from complete objectivity."

+What does he mean?
+First, he means that path analysis should be based on the user's personal understanding of causal processes, reflected in the causal diagram.
+It cannot be reduced to mechanical routines, such as those laid out in statistics manuals.
+For Wright, drawing a path diagram is not a statistical exercise; it is an exercise in genetics, economics, psychology, or whatever the scientist's own field of expertise is.

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable